haagahelia/ohke-teknologiat/05_es6_node/NodeJS_demo/99_tasks/Task24S.md

 1. Create the root root folder ('Workspace folder') 'Siba'.
 Somewhere that is not under any git repo folder (repo folders cannot be under other repo folders)

+**Note:** Running docker for database creation asks for "File sharing permission".
+That is for the docker to access the 000_createAllDb.sql that is needed for creating the database container.

+**Note2:** For someone running WSL the name property needed to be removed from the docker-compose file.
+It's the name for the project and not 100% necessary.
+Docker will use some other name for it then.
+Name cannot hava more than small letters and - and _

 ### Fork the backend - option a) Docker - preferred

 1. Go to the workspace folder 'Siba'